Alfredo del Mazo Maza: Governor of the State of Mexico

 Alfredo del Mazo was sworn in as governor on September 15, 2017.
 One of his campaign promises was to decrease crime within his first 100 days as governor.
 However, the opposite happened instead: 28,508 violent crimes were reported within Alfredo del Mazo's first month as governor, the highest violent crime figure in the history of the State of Mexico.

-In September 2020, del Mazo proposed a major overhall of the state administration, creating a Department of Women and the fusion of other departments.
+In September 2020, del Mazo proposed a major overhaul of the state administration, creating a Department of Women and the fusion of other departments.
 Just a few days earlier, a group of feminists burned the offices of the Human Rights Commission (Codhem) in Ecatepec in protest against governmental inaction related to femicides, child molestation, and other concerns.

 The Congress of the State of Mexico approved MXN $8,637,000,000 in debt for fiscal year 2021 on January 22, 2021.
 The total budget is MXN $303,120,223,774 (USD $15,18 billion).
 The debt will be destined to pay for increased expenses for health care and to reactivate the economy in light of the COVID-19 pandemic in Mexico.
 MXN $4 billion is destined for health care (including building new hospitals), public transportation, water and sewage infrastructure, and electric power supply.